fchmainy/k8s-trainings-101/README.md

 docker push registry.gitlab.com<i><b>/YourUser/YourRepo</i>/webapp:v1</b>
 </pre>

  - Finally, verify that the webapp container image is in _your_ registry.
+Be sure to not only check the image name, but also the image "tag".
+If you have not correctly tagged the image, you will not see "v1" but nothing or "latest".
+In that case, double check how you flagged the image and correct the issue.

 ---

 ## Lab1 - Get familiar with your K8S Cluster
 ### Description

-> The goal of this lab is just to gain an understanding of the main components of a K8S Clutser such as node types, basic networking, the meaning and relationship between Services, Endpoints and Pods.
+> The goal of this lab is just to gain an understanding of the main components of a K8S Cluster such as node types, basic networking, the meaning and relationship between Services, Endpoints and Pods.
 Use the following commands to output information about your k8s cluster.

 ### Useful Commands: